 8. Soulless Faces and Dread Urges

-Read in any order to provoke thought.
+Read these posts in any order to provoke thought.
 These previews were intentionally presented out of their context, to avoid spoiling how themes will interweave across the many Books within three Volumes of The Constellation of Man.

 All selections were written by me since 2010.
 All remain in development, subject to change.
 Together they add up to a small fraction of the whole book.